fractal-bootcamp/precourse-materials/computer-science/basics/answers/samcrider.md

 ### What is a variable?

-A varibale is a storage location in memory that holds a value.
+A variable is a storage location in memory that holds a value.

 ### What is a data type?